azabelmena/ccom4086/numericalrepresentationincomputers/representationsinmemory.md

 length, `x` is actually stored contiguously at addresses `0x100`, `0x101`, `0x102`, and `0x103`.
 Conventions will dictate whether `x` is stored in big endian fashion \(for Sun, PCC Mac, or internet\), or little endian \(`x86`, or ARM\).
-Endianness matters for debugging, for considder the follwing disassembly
+Endianness matters for debugging, for consider the following disassembly

 ```bash
     addr        Machine                Assembly